stouch/docs/api/fields.md

 ### Returns

-An object with a `data` property that contains an array of available fields.
+An object with a `data` property that contains an array [field objects](#the-field-object) for the available fields.
 This array also contains the Directus system fields and is never empty.
 :::

 <template slot="right">